0 Part Course |

 • Fair value through Other Comprehensive Income (FVTOCI)

-• Decision tree to decide on the classification of bank financial instruments
+• A decision tree to decide on the classification of bank financial instruments

 Case Study: participants will be presented with a few classifications of financial instruments and will classify them into their relevant categories

-• Balance sheet and P&L (Profit and Loss) calculation of a bond at amortized cost:
+• Balance sheet and P&L (Profit and Loss) calculation of a bond at amortised cost:

 • Based on the Internal Rate of Return (IRR) of future cash flows